-One year ago, planning for retirement may not have been in the forefront of your mind.
-But the past year has thrown us all for a loop.
+Just a few years ago, planning for retirement may not have been in the forefront of your mind.
+But the Covid years threw us all for a loop.
 During a global pandemic, our personal and professional lives have shifted.
-Our workspaces look different than they did one year ago, and our finances might look different, too.
+Our workspaces look different than they did prior to 2020, and our finances might look different, too.

 Changing careers or retiring means that you likely will move or use money from your old retirement account.
 With these financial decisions on the horizon, you could consider any of the following: